Diboson production in the SMEFT from gluon fusion: A probe of top couplings at (HL-)LHC

 For the results presented here, we have rescaled the $gg\to ZH$ cross section by a constant k-factor of $2$ to account for NLO QCD corrections, see Subsection~\ref{sec:NLO_01jet_LO} for details.
 The use of a higher k-factor, such as $3.37$ which corresponds to the $p_{T}^h$ distributions in Ref.~\cite{Chen:2022rua}, would tighten the bounds on $\cht$ and $\cth$ by $\sim 30\%$.
 All the other bounds would be modified by $\lesssim 1\%$.
 Additionally, the sensitivity to $\chqTopMinus$ ensures that we are in a regime in which the corrections from real emissions are negligible, as can be seen by looking at the left panel in Fig.~\ref{fig:plot_fits_0lep_LO_01jetmatched} around the values corresponding to our bounds.

 The importance of $ZH$ production to probe heavy-quark operators is put in perspective when comparing our projections against current bounds.
-Global fits of LHC data are able to set bounds $|\chqTopt|\lesssim 0.6$~TeV$^{-2}$, $|\chqTopMinus|\lesssim 2.9$~TeV$^{-2}$~\cite{Ethier:2021bye} .
-Our HL-LHC projections for those WCs are similar and slightly better respectively.
-In the case of $\cht$, LHC data constrain it to $\cht\in[-13.3,4.0]$~TeV$^{-2}$~\cite{Ethier:2021bye}, which is better than the reach of $gg\to ZH$ at HL-LHC with $5\%$ systematic uncertainty for positive values but worse for negative values.
-This process is less competitive to probe $\cth$ since the current bound is $[-2.3,2.8]$~TeV$^{-2}$~\cite{Ethier:2021bye}.
-Overall, this process could have a significant impact on future global fits, in particular for the WC $\chqTopMinus$, to which it is sensitive thanks to the contributions of both the quark- and gluon-initiated process.
+Global fits of LHC data, including data with luminosity up to $139$~fb$^{-1}$, are able to set bounds $|\chqTopt|\lesssim 0.6$~TeV$^{-2}$, $|\chqTopMinus|\lesssim 2.9$~TeV$^{-2}$~\cite{Ethier:2021bye} .
+Our HL-LHC projections for those WCs are similar and slightly better respectively, and are still competitive against the HL-LHC projections $|\chqTopt|\lesssim 0.6$~TeV$^{-2}$, $|\chqTopMinus|\lesssim 1.3$~TeV$^{-2}$~\cite{deBlas:2022ofj}.
+In the case of $\cht$, LHC data constrain it to $\cht\in[-13.3,4.0]$~TeV$^{-2}$~\cite{Ethier:2021bye}, which is better than the reach of $gg\to ZH$ at HL-LHC with $5\%$ systematic uncertainty for positive values but worse for negative values, while the HL-LHC projection of the global fit indicates $|\cht|\lesssim 5$~TeV$^{-2}$~\cite{deBlas:2022ofj}.
+This process is less competitive to probe $\cth$ since the current bound is $[-2.3,2.8]$~TeV$^{-2}$~\cite{Ethier:2021bye} and is expected to improve by a factor $\sim2$ at HL-LHC~\cite{deBlas:2022ofj}.
+Overall, $ZH$ production could have a significant impact on future global fits, in particular for the WC $\chqTopMinus$, to which it is sensitive thanks to the contributions of both the quark- and gluon-initiated process.
 Additionally, our bounds on $\cht$ and $\cth$ are $\sim 6$ and $\sim 2$ looser than the ones derived in Ref.~\cite{Englert:2016hvy}.

 The validity of the EFT description can be assessed by studying the dependence of the bounds on the maximal invariant mass of the $ZH$ system, $M$.
 We show it in Fig.~\ref{fig:plot_bound_cpQ1vsM} for the bounds on $\cht$ (upper panel) and $\chqTopMinus$ (lower panel).
 For bounds that are asymmetric around $0$, we plot the maximum absolute value.
 The maximal invariant mass $M$ acts as a proxy for the cutoff of the EFT, hence the bounds in tables~\ref{tab:bounds_summary_NFU_0plus2lep_HLLHC_kF2} and \ref{tab:bounds_summary_NFU_0plus2lep_LHCR3_kF2} are valid as long as the cutoff of the EFT is $\gtrsim\,1\TeV$, while they degrade significantly for lower cutoffs.
 In this figure, we also plot the current \code{SMEFiT} bound for reference.